-Sleeping on your back can reduce the occurrence of arm and shoulder pain, and it is worth trying to change your sleeping position to find out if the symptoms are alleviated.
-However, if you experience persistent arm and hand pain or numbness, consult a medical professional.
+Sleeping on your back reduces the occurrence of arm and shoulder pain.
+Your sleep position can put strain on different parts of your body.
+Change your sleeping position to see if your symptoms are alleviated.
+If you experience persistent arm and hand pain or numbness, consult a medical professional.

-Leg pain and numbness while sleeping may be a minor irritation caused by a position that restricts blood flow.
+Your sleep position can restrict blood flow which will cause leg pain and numbers.
 But it may also be the consequence of a more serious circulatory problem.

 Less severe leg pains can be caused by sleeping with your legs crossed or in another position that compresses nerves and blood vessels.
-Laying on back with your legs next to each other may help, as may lifting your knees slightly with a pillow or hospital bed adjustment to make sure your legs and back are properly aligned.
+Laying on your back with your legs next to each other may help.
+Also lifting your knees slightly with a pillow or hospital bed adjustment can help with circulation.

-Leg cramps are a common issue and can be caused by a whole host of conditions, including pregnancy, aging, the side effects of medication, and long periods of inactivity.
-Changing position, regularly stretching and exercising can reduce leg cramps, but if they become a serious problem, consult a medical professional.
+Leg cramps are a common issue and can be caused by a whole host of conditions.
+These positions include pregnancy, aging, the side effects of medication, and long periods of inactivity.
+Changing your position, regularly stretching and exercising can reduce leg cramps.
+If they become a serious problem, consult a medical professional.

 Finally, leg pains and numbness often accompany poor circulation and heart disease.
-One of the best ways to alleviate leg pain caused by poor circulation is to lie with your legs above your heart, preventing the pooling of blood.
+One of the best ways to alleviate leg pain caused by poor circulation is to lie with your legs above your heart.
+This position prevents the pooling of blood.
 There are various ways of achieving this position with a home hospital bed.

 Beds such as the Supernal 5 feature a tilting mechanism to put you in the Trendelenberg position, lifting your feet above your head.
 The Supernal 5 can also be used in the Cardiac Chair position.
 Both Trandlenberg and the Cardiac Chair position are widely used to combat the symptoms of poor circulation.